jlchang/2024-06-21-unix-shell-lesson/episodes/04-redirection.md

 grep: SRR098026.fasta: No such file or directory
 ```

-grep is telling you it couldn't find the file you specified.
+grep is telling you it couldn't find the specified file.
 Take a close look at the error message.
-We asked grep to look for a `fasta` file instead of `fastq`...
+Grep was asked to look for a `fasta` file instead of `fastq`...
 No wonder grep was confused!

 ::::::::::::::::::::::::::::::::::::::::